In Search of a Washroom

 I wandered into a large, empty hall.
 In the middle of the hall, there was what looked like a narrow path that led through a large opening in a wall, onto the open airfield.
 It was a peculiar-looking path, raised from the rest of the floor by a couple of feet, and its surface made of round wooden slats, more like rolling pins.

 Since in Pakistan, where I came from, washrooms were always located away from the main house, I thought I would find one somewhere out there.
 So, I climbed onto the path and started walking towards the opening in the wall.
-I had hardly walked a few steps when it started moving under my feet, in the opposite direction.
+I had hardly walked a few steps when the path started moving under my feet, in the opposite direction.
 Taken aback, I wobbled, trying to keep my balance.

-A security guy spotted me doing the caper on the conveyor belt and rushed towards me, wildly gesturing and shouting.
-In Persian, of course.
+A security guy spotted me doing the caper on the conveyor belt and rushed towards me, wildly gesturing and shouting — in Persian, of course.
 I couldn’t tell what he was saying, but I could tell from his expression and gestures that he was not being complimentary.
 (There were no airport security issues those days as there are now.
-Otherwise, results could have been pretty bad— for me.)
+Otherwise, results could have been pretty bad for me.)